declanbarr/Iris-Data-Set-Project/README.md

         * etc
         * Is this what machine learning does?
 * Produce graphs, see http://www.statisticshowto.com/types-graphs/#segmentedbartypes

+* Reference other peoples interesing analyses of the data set
     * Perform LDA on data set - show before and after pictures to illustrate how LDA has improved the separation of the data points (these pictures are to be added to summarise investigations below
+    * PCA
+    * Neural networks
+    *

 * Glossary of terms - provide a link from each term to a definition either at the bottom of the readme or to a separte file in the project folder/ provide link to wikipedia
 #### Summarise investigations

+* How to download dataset
+* How to run code

 ##### Completion date: ~21st April 2018~ 28th April 2018 (moved back due to use of contingency week)

 #### ~Contingency week~
 ##### Completion date: 29th April 2018